Self-Adaptive Systems Artifacts and Model Problems

 This site contains a set of exemplars for self-adaptive systems.
 A exemplar can be quite generic such as an artifact or rather specific such as a model problem in self-adaptive systems.
 The goal is to provide a repository of examples, challenge problems, and solutions that the software engineering for self-adaptive systems community can use to motivate research, exhibit solutions and techniques, and compare results.

 Each exemplar should include (a) a name, (b) a short synopsis or problem description, (c) a description of the context in which it appears, and (d) a list of the challenges that it poses for self-adaptation.
 Optionally, a it can provide additional information, such as a solution including designs and working systems, a comparison of various approaches, or a discussion of the history of the exemplar together with pointers to other sources of information (articles, web sites, etc.) about the problem and its solutions.

 The intent is for this site to be an extensible resource that will grow over time through contributions from the community.
 You can contribute your own exemplar using the supplied template.
 For more information about submitting ideas for model problems or example solutions contact an editor.
-Representatives of the SEAMS Steering Committee will then engage with you to have the information added to this site.

 A webserver system providing a simplified news site.
 The testing environment simulates the slash-dot effect which are periods of abnormally high traffic that overload the system.

 - Automated Traffic Routing Problem (ATRP) (accepted at SEAMS 2012)

 ATRP is an autonomous vehicle routing scenario.
 Vehicles, each with personal goals, attempt to travel around a map while competing for resources and handling noisy and partial views of the world and privacy concerns.

 - Hogna: A Platform for Self-Adaptive Applications in Cloud Environments (accepted at SEAMS 2015)